halcyon/asdf-java/README.md

 ## JAVA_HOME
 To set JAVA_HOME in your shell's initialization add the following:

+`. ~/.asdf/plugins/java/set-java-home.bash`

+For zsh shell, instead use:

-`. ~/.asdf/plugins/java/set-java-home.sh`
+`. ~/.asdf/plugins/java/set-java-home.zsh`

-for fish shell, instead use:
+For fish shell, instead use:

 `. ~/.asdf/plugins/java/set-java-home.fish`